getpopper/popper/docs/sections/contributing.md

 command, so users can add it easily to their repos (using `popper add`).
-To add a repository containing one or more pipelines to this organization, please first create the repository on GitHub under an organization you own, and then either transfer ownership of the repo to the `popperized` organization, or [open an issue][ghnew] requesting the repository to be forked or mirrored (**NOTE**: forks and mirrors are need to be updated manually in order to reflect changes done on the base/upstream repository).
+To add a repository containing one or more pipelines to this organization, please first create the repository on GitHub under an organization you own and then do one of the following:

+  * Transfer ownership of the repo to the `popperized` organization.
+  * [Open an issue][ghnew] requesting the repository to be forked or mirrored. **NOTE**: forks and mirrors need to be updated manually in order to reflect changes done on the base/upstream repository.

 ### Document the pipeline

-We encourage contributors to document pipelines by adding them to our [list of examples](examples.html) of the official documentation.
+We encourage contributors to document pipelines by adding them to our [list of examples](examples.html).
 To add new documentation:

  1. Fork the [official repo][poppergh].
- 2. Add a new section on the [`docs/sections/examples.md`](https://github.com/systemslab/popper/blob/master/docs/sections/examples.md) file.
+ 2. Add a new item on the [`docs/sections/examples.md`](https://github.com/systemslab/popper/blob/master/docs/sections/examples.md) file.
  3. Open pull request against the `master` branch.